Fireman Sam

-History and development
+History

-Fireman Sam first appeared on S4C on 1 November 1987, and a few weeks later on BBC1 on 17 November.
+Fireman Sam first appeared in Welsh on S4C on 1 November 1987, and a few weeks later on BBC1 on 17 November 1987.
 The original series finished in 1994, and a new series that expanded the character cast commenced in 2003.
 The series was also shown as Sam Smalaidh in Scottish Gaelic in Scotland.
 The series was sold to over 40 countries and has been used across the United Kingdom to promote fire safety.

-The theme song was performed by Mal Pope in a classic rock style from 1987 to 1994, then by a different singer, Cameron Stewart, in a 2000s alternative rock style since the 2003 new episode broadcasts.
+The theme song was performed by Maldwyn Pope in a classic rock style from 1987 to 1994, and then by a different singer, Cameron Stewart, in the 2000s alternative rock style since the 2003 new episode broadcasts.

+Development

-The original idea came about from two ex-firemen from London, England – Dave Gingell and David Jones after purchasing a stop motion animation book by artist Anthony Miller.
+The original idea came from two ex-firemen from London, Dave Gingell and David Jones, who had bought a book on stop motion by artist Anthony Miller.
 They approached Mike Young, creator of SuperTed, in Barry, Wales, and asked him to further develop their concept.
-The idea was then brought to S4C's Director of Animation, Chris Grace, who had previously commissioned SuperTed, saw potential in the idea and commissioned the series.
-The characters and the storylines were created by Rob Lee, an illustrator from Cardiff, and the programme was made using stop motion.
+The idea was then brought to S4C's Director of Animation, Chris Grace, who had previously commissioned SuperTed.
+Grace saw potential in the idea and commissioned the series.

+The characters and the storylines were created by Rob Lee, an illustrator from Cardiff who also designed the SuperTed characters, and the programme was made using stop motion animation.
 It could take up to four days to produce one minute of this form of puppet animation.
-Fireman Sam has to this day been translated into over 25 different languages including Mandarin.
+Fireman Sam has, to this day, been broadcast in several countries around the world and has been translated into over 25 different languages, including Mandarin.

 In the original series, all the character voices were performed by John Alderton.
 The later series used several actors' voices.

+In 2021, Mike Young said that shows like Fireman Sam and SuperTed would not be able to exist without government subsidies to S4C.